 - Performance and success orientation:

 Compensation practices also have to reward both individual performance and company-related performance.
 The focus on the Group’s success promotes, and is in line with, the LLB Group’s long-term interests.
-Acknowledging individual performance serves performance motivation, the management of individual performance contributions towards achieving company goals as well as the retention of top performers.
+Acknowledging individual performance serves performance motivation, the management of individual performance contributions towards achieving company targets as well as the retention of top performers.

 - Simplicity, clarity and comprehensibility: